-- 1. The Headteacher has an overall view of provision and ensures the adequacy of staff support and is the SENCO [Special Educational Needs Coordinator]. - The Senior Leadership Team (SLT) keeps the governors informed of SEN issues, through the committee structure.
+- 1. The Headteacher has an overall view of provision and ensures the adequacy of staff support and is the SENCO [Special Educational Needs Coordinator]. - 2.
+The Senior Leadership Team (SLT) keeps the Local Academy Board (LAB) informed of SEN issues, through the committee structure.
 The SLT ensures that all the procedures identified in the SEND Code of Practice 2014 are followed and maintains an overview of how the special needs of every pupil in the School are being met. - 3.
 The SLT has responsibility for monitoring the quality of teaching and learning across the school and lead the Annual Review meetings. - 4.
-The Governors have regard to the requirements of the SEND Code of Practice 2014 [available online]; set up appropriate funding and staff arrangements and regularly monitor the SEN provision through the committee structure. - 5.
+The LAB have regard to the requirements of the SEND Code of Practice 2014 [available online]; set up appropriate funding and staff arrangements and regularly monitor the SEN provision through the committee structure. - 5.
 The Curriculum Co-ordinator, Subject Leaders and teachers plan a broad, balanced and relevant curriculum. - 6.
 Class teachers assess pupil needs, set individual objectives and monitor progress.
 They are responsible for timetabling; delivering an appropriate differentiated curriculum; leading their class Teaching Assistants (TAs) and liaising with additional professional staff and parents. - 7.
 The TA Manager works with each class team and supports the TAs in their role. - 8.
 Class TAs support the teachers to educate and care for the pupils. - 9.
-Lunchtime Supervisors work with class staff to support lunchtime feeding and social skills programmes. - 10.
+Lunchtime Supervisors (LTS) and Welfare and Personal Care Assistants (WaPCA) work with class staff to support lunchtime feeding and social skills programmes. - 10.
 Volunteers and some parents support staff and children in specific sessions. - 11.
 The staff development coordinator arranges for relevant Health and Safety and professional development training for staff throughout the year.